CharlesIrvineKC/mozart/guides/task_types.md

 10:39:49.824 [info] New user task instance [user gives sum of x and y][3fc1cdf8-4049-40db-9172-9a7f58a85cb8]
 ```

 The last log message tells us that a new user task was opened, but we don't see logs indicating that the task completed or that the process completed.
-That is because a user must be manually completed by a user.
+That is because a user task waits to be completed by a user.

-To complete the user task, we need the process uid and the task uid.
-We have the process uid, since it was returned to us when we started the process engine.
-It should be in the variable **uid**.
+To complete the user task we need the task uid, which was printed in the last log statement:

-We also have the task uid.
-It was printed in the last log statement:

 ```elixir
 10:39:49.824 [info] New user task instance [user gives sum of x and y][3fc1cdf8-4049-40db-9172-9a7f58a85cb8]